rohan-sircar/mcp-searxng/README.md

 1. Choose a SearxNG instance from the [list of public instances](https://searx.space/) or use your local environment.
 2. Set the `SEARXNG_URL` environment variable to the instance URL.
 3. The default `SEARXNG_URL` value is `http://localhost:8080`.
+4. You can also set the preferences token using `SEARXNG_PREFERENCES_TOKEN`

 ### Using Authentication